cloudflare/cloudflare-docs/products/workers/src/content/learning/using-durable-objects.md

 The Durable Objects storage API employs several techniques to help you avoid subtle-yet-common storage bugs:

 - Each individual storage operation is strictly ordered with respect to all others.
-Even if the operation completes asynchronously (requiring you to `await` a promise), the results will always be accuate as of the time the operation was invoked.
+Even if the operation completes asynchronously (requiring you to `await` a promise), the results will always be accurate as of the time the operation was invoked.

 - A Durable Object can process multiple concurrent requests.
 However, when a storage operation is in progress (such as, when you are `await`ing the result of a `get()`), delivery of concurrent events will be paused.
 This ensures that the state of the object cannot unexpectedly change while a read operation is in-flight, which would otherwise make it very hard to keep in-memory state properly synchronized with on-disk state.
-If desired, his behavior can be bypassed using the option `allowConcurrency: true`.
+If desired, this behavior can be bypassed using the option `allowConcurrency: true`.

-- If multiple writes operations are performed consecutively – without `await`ing anything in the meantime – then they will automatically be coalesced and applied atomically.
+- If multiple write operations are performed consecutively – without `await`ing anything in the meantime – then they will automatically be coalesced and applied atomically.
 This means that, even in the case of a machine failure, either all of the operations will have been stored to disk, or none of them will have been.

-- Write operations are queued to a write buffer, allowing calls like `put()` and `delete()` to complete "immediately" from the application's point of view.
+- Write operations are queued to a write buffer, allowing calls like `put()` and `delete()` to complete immediately from the application's point of view.
 However, when the application initiates an outgoing network message (such as responding to a request, or invoking `fetch()`), the network request will be held until all previous writes are confirmed to be durable.
 This ensures that an application cannot accidentally confirm a write prematurely.
-If desired, his behavior can be bypassed using the option `allowUnconfirmed: true`.
+If desired, this behavior can be bypassed using the option `allowUnconfirmed: true`.

 - The storage API implements an in-memory caching layer to improve performance.
 Reads that hit cache will return instantly, without even context-switching to another thread.
-When reading or writing a value where caching is not worthwhile, you may use the option `noCache: true` to avoid it – but this option only affects performance, it won't change behavior.
+When reading or writing a value where caching is not worthwhile, you may use the option `noCache: true` to avoid it – but this option only affects performance, it will not change behavior.

-For more discussion about these features, please see the blog post: [Durable Objects: Easy, Fast, Correct – Choose Three](https://blog.cloudflare.com/durable-objects-easy-fast-correct-choose-three/)
+For more discussion about these features, refer to the [Durable Objects: Easy, Fast, Correct – Choose Three](https://blog.cloudflare.com/durable-objects-easy-fast-correct-choose-three/) blog post.

 ### In-memory state in a Durable Object